[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 }

 The capacity of the created collection group shows a minimum OCU of 0 and a maximum OCU of 2, confirming that scale-to-zero is enabled.
 Once the collection status becomes ACTIVE, a collectionEndpoint is issued.
-With NextGen, this startup is extremely fast, becoming ACTIVE within a few seconds.
+With NextGen, this startup is extremely fast, becoming ACTIVE in a matter of seconds.

 Registering the Bedrock Connector and Model

-From here, the operations are OpenSearch REST API calls against the collection endpoint.
-Define an ML connector that calls the Bedrock Converse API, and register it as a model.
+From here, the operations are performed against the collection endpoint using the OpenSearch REST API.
+Define an ML connector that calls the Bedrock Converse API and register it as a model.
 Specify the ARN of the IAM role created earlier in the connector's credential.
-A successful registration returns a model_id.
+Upon successful registration, a model_id is returned.

 % export ENDPOINT=$(aws opensearchserverless batch-get-collection \